DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 [Read privacy information section 8.4](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers/privacy-information-education-providers-workforce-including-teachers#using-your-data-to-maintain-a-list-of-teachers) which tells you what we do with you and your mentors’ data when you make contact with us or use this service.

-Last updated 29 April 2024
+Last updated 1 May 2024